How to Become a Critical Care Nurse

 Critical care nursing candidates can expect rich job prospects in a growing field, according to the U.S. Bureau of Labor Statistics (BLS).
 Employment opportunities for RNs are projected to grow 5.6% through 2032, faster than the average for other jobs.

 With an aging baby boom population requiring more healthcare and an increased demand for specialized nursing, it’s not hard to see why critical care nurses are in demand.
 Because some seniors and critically ill patients prefer to receive care at home or in residential care settings, critical care nurses also are needed outside of hospitals and clinics.

 What’s the Salary Range?

-According to the BLS, the average salary for an RN is $77,600, with a range of $59,450 to $120,250.
 The BLS doesn’t break out salaries for RN specialties, but critical care nurses can expect to earn a salary that aligns with their level of education, years of experience, and degree of specialization within their field.
+Take a look at RN median annual salaries by state: